 Financial advisers recommend that you should have between 3-6 months worth of your usual income saved in an instant access account as an emergency fund in case of unexpected expenses.
 Before you consider paying into more long term investments it might be worth considering getting this money saved for a rainy day where you can access it at short notice.

 The simplest way to save may be through a savings account with your bank.
-Savings accounts are specially designed to help to save money and usually offer you a better rate of interest on your deposits than a normal account, however you may have to think more carefully about the access you will want to have to your money.
-Some will offer ‘instant access’ where you can withdraw the money whenever you like, however for others may be ‘fixed notice’ or ‘term’ accounts where you will earn more interest but have to give the bank a certain amount of notice before you withdraw any money.
+Savings accounts are specially designed to help to save money and usually offer you a better rate of interest on your deposits than a normal account, however, you may have to think more carefully about the access you will want to have to your money.
+Some will offer ‘instant access’ where you can withdraw the money whenever you like, others may be ‘fixed notice’ or ‘term’ accounts where you will earn more interest but have to give the bank a certain amount of notice before you withdraw any money.

 These accounts go by a variety of different names (for instance ‘Easy Access’, ‘No-notice’ etc) and these different names can mean slightly different things, so always check the terms and conditions of the account you are offered carefully before you decide to take the plunge and invest your money.
 Usually these types of accounts will let you withdraw your money whenever you like with no penalty, but they will not offer you as much interest as fixed notice accounts.